aragon/protocol/docs/4-entry-points/1-aragon-court.md

         - **Heartbeat fee:** Amount of fee tokens per dispute to cover terms update costs
         - **Draft fee:**  Amount of fee tokens per guardian to cover the drafting costs
         - **Settle fee:** Amount of fee tokens per guardian to cover round settlement costs
-        - **Evidence terms:** Max submitting evidence period duration in Protocol terms
+        - **Evidence terms:** Max submitting evidence period duration in Court terms
-        - **Commit terms:** Duration of the commit phase in Protocol terms
+        - **Commit terms:** Duration of the commit phase in Court terms
-        - **Reveal terms:** Duration of the reveal phase in Protocol terms
+        - **Reveal terms:** Duration of the reveal phase in Court terms
-        - **Appeal terms:** Duration of the appeal phase in Protocol terms
+        - **Appeal terms:** Duration of the appeal phase in Court terms
-        - **Appeal confirmation terms:** Duration of the appeal confirmation phase in Protocol terms
+        - **Appeal confirmation terms:** Duration of the appeal confirmation phase in Court terms
         - **Penalty permyriad:** ‱ of min active tokens balance to be locked for each drafted guardian (1/10,000)
         - **Final-round reduction:** ‱ of fee reduction for the last appeal round (1/10,000)
         - **First-round guardians number:** Number of guardians to be drafted for the first round of a dispute